gsaaraujo/lovely-coffee/README.md

 ## 💻 Project

 The project itself is pretty simple.
-The idea is to show the code and not the screens.
+The idea was to focus on decoupling using Dependency Injection and Inversion of Control, applying advices provided from Clean Architecture.

 ## ✨ Technologies